dfinity/examples/motoko/threshold-schnorr/README.md

 production, ONLY the management canister API MUST be used.
 The reason is that the management canister API is not yet fully implemented and instead of the management canister we use a mock canister that provides Schnorr signatures.
-TODO(CRP-2532): remove the use of a custom canister and hard-code the management canister ID.

 The example canister is a signing oracle that creates Schnorr signatures with keys derived based on the canister ID and the chosen algorithm, either BIP340 or